observa-skin-analysis-harleyst

 visia-before-face-image

-The Observ 520x captures images of the face under carefully controlled lighting conditions.
+The Observ 520x captures images of the face under precisely controlled lighting conditions.
 Different types of light reveal different layers and concerns.
-Some modes show vascular patterns and inflammation.
-Others reveal deep pigmentation that has not yet reached the surface.
+Some modes show vascular patterns and areas of inflammation.
+Others reveal deep pigmentation that has not yet reached the skin surface.
 Others map texture, pore detail and surface quality.
-Each mode takes a few seconds.
+Each mode takes a matter of seconds.

-The result is a clear picture of what is already present in the skin, what is developing below the surface, and what is likely to show up visibly over the next few years.
-That last part is particularly useful for long-term planning.
-Most patients arrive with one or two concerns.
-The scan often reveals a third that has not yet surfaced but is worth addressing early.
+The result is a clear picture of what is already present, what is developing below the surface, and what is likely to become visible over the coming months or years.
+That longer-range view is particularly useful for treatment planning.
+Most patients arrive with one or two presenting concerns.
+The scan regularly identifies a third that has not yet surfaced but is worth addressing early.

 Explore the Observ 520x